hashicorp/terraform-provider-azurerm/website/docs/r/lab_service_plan.html.markdown

 A `default_auto_shutdown` block supports the following:

-* `disconnect_delay` - (Required) The amount of time a VM will stay running after a user disconnects if this behavior is enabled.
+* `disconnect_delay` - (Optional) The amount of time a VM will stay running after a user disconnects if this behavior is enabled.
 This value must be formatted as an ISO 8601 string.

-* `idle_delay` - (Required) The amount of time a VM will idle before it is shutdown if this behavior is enabled.
+* `idle_delay` - (Optional) The amount of time a VM will idle before it is shutdown if this behavior is enabled.
 This value must be formatted as an ISO 8601 string.

-* `no_connect_delay` - (Required) The amount of time a VM will stay running before it is shutdown if no connection is made and this behavior is enabled.
+* `no_connect_delay` - (Optional) The amount of time a VM will stay running before it is shutdown if no connection is made and this behavior is enabled.
 This value must be formatted as an ISO 8601 string.

-* `shutdown_on_disconnect_enabled` - (Required) Is shutdown on disconnect enabled?
-Possible values are `true` and `false`.

-* `shutdown_when_not_connected_enabled` - (Required) Will a VM get shutdown when it hasn't been connected to after a period of time?
-Possible values are `true` and `false`.

 * `shutdown_on_idle` - (Optional) Will a VM get shutdown when it has idled for a period of time?
 Possible values are `LowUsage` and `UserAbsence`.

 ~> **NOTE:** This property is `None` when it isn't specified.
+No need to set `idle_delay` when `shutdown_on_idle` isn't specified.

 ---